- Discuss the origins of eukaryotic life

 - Sex, a process of genetic recombination unique to eukaryotes in which diploid nuclei at one stage of the life cycle undergo meiosis to yield haploid nuclei and subsequent karyogamy, a stage where two haploid nuclei fuse together to create a diploid zygote nucleus.

-- Members of all major lineages have cell walls, and it might be reasonable to conclude that the last common ancestor could make cell walls during some stage of its life cycle.
+- Some have cell walls.
+It might be reasonable to conclude that the last common ancestor could make cell walls during some stage of its life cycle.
 However, not enough is known about eukaryotes’ cell walls and their development to know how much homology exists among them.
-If the last common ancestor could make cell walls, it is clear that this ability must have been lost in many groups.
+Homology is the existence of shared ancestry between a pair of structures in different organisms (a similarity that stems from evolution).
+If the last common ancestor could make cell walls, it is clear that this ability must have been lost in many groups (most obviously animal cells).

 Endosymbiosis and the Evolution of Eukaryotes

-In order to understand eukaryotic organisms fully, it is necessary to understand that all extant eukaryotes are descendants of a chimeric organism that was a composite of a host cell and the cell(s) of an alpha-proteobacterium that “took up residence” inside it.
+In order to understand eukaryotic organisms fully, it is necessary to understand that all living eukaryotes are descendants of a chimeric organism that was a composite of a host cell and the cell(s) of an alpha-proteobacterium that “took up residence” inside it.
 This major theme in the origin of eukaryotes is known as endosymbiosis, one cell engulfing another such that the engulfed cell survives and both cells benefit.
 Over many generations, a symbiotic relationship can result in two organisms that depend on each other so completely that neither could survive on its own.
-Endosymbiotic events likely contributed to the origin of the last common ancestor of today’s eukaryotes and to later diversification in certain lineages of eukaryotes (Figure 4).
-Before explaining this further, it is necessary to consider metabolism in prokaryotes.
+Endosymbiotic events likely contributed to the origin of the last common ancestor of today’s eukaryotes and to later diversification in certain lineages of eukaryotes.

 As cell biology developed in the twentieth century, it became clear that mitochondria were the organelles responsible for producing ATP using aerobic respiration.
 In the 1960s, American biologist Lynn Margulis developed endosymbiotic theory, which states that eukaryotes may have been a product of one cell engulfing another, one living within another, and evolving over time until the separate cells were no longer recognizable as such.
 In 1967, Margulis introduced new work on the theory and substantiated her findings through microbiological evidence.
 Although Margulis’ work initially was met with resistance, this once-revolutionary hypothesis is now widely (but not completely) accepted, with work progressing on uncovering the steps involved in this evolutionary process and the key players involved.
 Much still remains to be discovered about the origins of the cells that now make up the cells in all living eukaryotes.